datawire/ambassador-docs/docs/edge-stack/1.13/topics/running/ambassador.md

 `envoy_log_type` defines the type of log envoy will use, currently only support json or text.

 `envoy_log_format` defines the envoy log line format.

-See [this page](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/access_log) for a complete list of operators. | See [this page](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#default-format-string) for the standard log format.
+See [this page](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/access_log) for a complete list of operators and [this page](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#default-format-string) for the standard log format.

-These logs can be formatted using Envoy [operators](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators) to display specific information about an incoming request.
+These logs can be formatted using [Envoy operators](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators) to display specific information about an incoming request.
 The example below will show only the protocol and duration of a request:

 ```
 envoy_log_path: /dev/fd/1